 Let's deep dive into Trash 2 main features:

-The edge Trash 2 has over other distortion plugin is that it combines the power of multi-band, dual-stage distortions, and advanced post-filtering for immediate sonic transformation.
+The edge Trash 2 has over other distortion plugins is that it combines the power of multi-band, dual-stage distortions, and advanced post-filtering for immediate sonic transformation.
 If you want a warm crunch on the midrange or you want to spice your low end without sacrificing the quality of the sound, then Trash 2 is what you want, it does the job without little to no side effects.

 What if you could design your distortion algorithms?
-With Izotope Trash 2, you can simply draw in, tweak, and create a plethora of distortions, if you are like me, I'll go over the 60+ distortion algorithms and adjust to your heart desire.
+With Izotope Trash 2, you can simply draw in, tweak, and create a plethora of distortions, if you are like me, I'll go over the 60+ distortion algorithms and adjust to your heart's desire.

 Creating a distortion algorithm is one thing, morphing sound from one object with the Convolve module is another thing, with this module you can load any .wav or .aiff file into Trash 2, and create a powerful sonic characteristic of your wildest imagination onto any track or instrument., all done with a single mouse click.
 Also, the Convolve module includes over 100 impulse responses—a collection of amps, objects, animal sounds, and mouth shapes that are ready and waiting to transform your sound.